 Average American spending per year

-According to the latest statistics, the average yearly expenses of a US consumer in 2021 hit $66,928—an average of around $5,577 per month.
+The latest statistics indicate the average yearly expenses of a US consumer in 2021 is $66,928—an average of around $5,577 per month.

 This represented a 9.1% increase from 2020, during which average consumer spending in the US was $61,332.
 In comparison, the year before saw spending fall by 2.7 percent from $63036 in 2019, marking the first decrease in years.